Skip to main content

 Tuning result count and latency

 max_results (default 10, range 1–50) controls how many ranked chunks come back.
 For lower latency, set skip_rerank: true.
-You lose the reranker’s quality boost but the pipeline becomes a straight hybrid lookup, and score.reranking will be null.
+You lose the reranker’s quality boost but the pipeline becomes a straight hybrid lookup, and scores.relevance will be null.

 json={